** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 IFS ( f <=5, d * 3, (f +2 < c), IFS (f < c, 4, e>=d, d), a = b, c, f >= 250, d + 1)

-- example of nested IFS functions, if the first condition (f<=5) is false and the second condition (f +2 < c) is true then it will start evaluating second IFS function conditions.
+An example of nested IFS functions: If the first condition (f<=5) is false and the second condition (f +2 < c) is true then it will start evaluating second IFS function conditions.

 SQRT ()- A function that calculates the square root of the number.
 When performed on an operand, it finds the square root of the number.